 PSYC4810, PSYC4815A and PSYC4815B together form a fourth year non honours research project in psychology.
 The courses entail the conduct, analysis and reporting of a piece of original empirical research.
 This research is carried out under the supervision of a member of the academic staff of the School of Psychology.

-5. Knowledge: Students will be expected to gain knowledge of research methodology equivalent to that suitable for a professional psychologist.
+5. understand and use research methodology equivalent to that suitable for a professional psychologist

 Details of research topics will be available at the commencement of the academic year.

 The 'A' component of this Multi-Term Sequence Course must be taken prior to enrolment in the 'B' component.

 Completion of PSYC4815A.
 Students enrolling in Psychology 4000 level courses should have successfully completed all 240 units of the BPsychology program at the 1000-3000 levels or an APAC accredited sequence in Psychology (yrs 1-3)

 Report: Research Report: Individual Research Report